-eetings will be convened and clerked by the host authority where the meeting is held.
+8.1.
+Meetings will be convened and clerked by the host authority where the meeting is held.

-2. Public Speaking
+9. Public Speaking

-2.1.
+9.1.
 Public speaking will be at the discretion of the Chairman.

-4. Outside Bodies
+5. Outside Bodies

 Outside body Overview Representative(s) A47 Alliance A group of organisations that campaign for Government to invest money into A47 improvements.
 1 representative, 1 substitute Aylsham Cittaslow Committee Cittaslow Aylsham is part of the UK network of Cittaslow towns which have been awarded accreditation to the international Cittaslow movement.
 1 representative (must have resided in Aylsham, or within 3 miles of it, for the last 12 months or occupied as owner or tenant any land or premises therein or had their principal or only place of work there) Broadland Futures Initiative Elected Members Forum The Broadland Futures Initiative (BFI) is a partnership for future flood risk management in the Broadland area.
-1 representative, 1 substitute (must be a member of the Cabinet) Broads Authority A statutory body set up under the Norfolk and Suffolk Broads Act 1988, whose general duty is to manage the Broads for the purposes of: 1 representative - conserving and enhancing the natural beauty, wildlife and cultural heritage of the Broads; - promoting opportunities for the understanding and enjoyment of the special qualities of the Broads by the public; and - protecting the interests of navigation CNC Building Control Responsible for discharging the Council's building control and related functions as set out in the Joint Agreement for the Provision of Building Control Services.
+1 representative, 1 substitute (must be a member of the Cabinet) Broads Authority A statutory body set up under the Norfolk and Suffolk Broads Act 1988, whose general duty is to manage the Broads for the purposes of: 1 representative conserving and enhancing the natural beauty, wildlife and cultural heritage of the Broads; - promoting opportunities for the understanding and enjoyment of the special qualities of the Broads by the public; and - protecting the interests of navigation CNC Building Control Responsible for discharging the Council's building control and related functions as set out in the Joint Agreement for the Provision of Building Control Services.
 1 representative, 1 substitute (automatic appointment of Portfolio Holder for Planning and substitute the Chairman of Planning Committee) Community Rail Norfolk A part of Greater Anglia, Community Rail Groups help grow the rail market and make local lines and stations a stronger part of their local communities.
-1 representative (appointee has option to join both the Bittern Line CRP Steering Group and Wherry Lines CRP Steering Group) Community Safety The role of the Norfolk Countywide Community 1 representative, 1
+1 representative (appointee has option to join both the Bittern Line CRP Steering Group and Wherry Lines CRP Steering